High Profile Stocks In The News: (NASDAQ: RIMM), (NASDAQ: FB)

-RIMM is soaring after Sprint Nextel Corp.
-(NYSE: S), the third-largest wireless carrier in the U.S., said that it will carry the upcoming BlackBerry 10.
-RIMM will launch the new BlackBerry 10 operating system later this month, along with two new phones.
+Research In Motion Limited (RIM) is a designer, manufacturer and marketer of wireless solutions for the worldwide mobile communications market.
+Through the development of integrated hardware, software and services, RIM provides platforms and solutions for seamless access to information, including e-mail, voice, instant messaging, short message service (SMS), Internet and intranet-based applications and browsing.

-RIMM has broken through $14 resistance level as a result of the sharp rise today.
+Lenovo Group Limited is principally engaged in investment holding.
+It is a personal technology company serving customers in more than 160 countries.
+The Company is a personal computer (PC) vendor.

-Find out if RIMM could maintain the momentum by getting the free full report here: http://www.monstertradingalerts.com/market-scan/?symbol=RIMM
+Find out more on RIMM by getting the free full report here: http://www.monstertradingalerts.com/market-scan/?symbol=RIMM

-Facebook Inc. (NASDAQ: FB), the social networking giant, is down sharply in mid-day trading today.
-FB is seeing a pullback in trading today as investors take profit after last week’s rally that saw the stock cross $30 mark for the first time in six months.
+Facebook Inc. (NASDAQ:FB) reported that it spent nearly $4 million on lobbying in 2012, which is up from about $2 million a year earlier.
+Google Inc. (GOOG) is another company that increased is expense on lobbying in 2012, reportedly spending about $16.5 million, an increase of about 70 percent over the previous year.

-FB is currently trading 2.47% lower at $30.94 on volume of 57.56 million, which is below the daily average volume of 67.76 million.
-Despite the losses, the stock is still up more than 7.5% in the last five trading sessions.
+Facebook Inc (FB) Founder Mark Zuckerberg is set to hold a fundraiser for Republican Gov. Chris Christie of New Jersey, also known as “The Boss.”
+The two have reportedly worked together on education reform in Newark.

-FB has slipped in trading today even as analysts at Deutsche Bank upgraded the stock from Hold to Buy rating.
+Facebook, Inc. (Facebook) is engaged in building products to create utility for users, developers, and advertisers.
+Facebook to stay connected with their friends and family, to discover what is going on in the world around them, and to share and express what matters to them to the people they care about.

-Find out more about FB by getting the free full report here: http://www.monstertradingalerts.com/market-scan/?symbol=FB
+Find out more on FB by getting the free full report here: http://www.monstertradingalerts.com/market-scan/?symbol=RIMM

 About MonsterTradingAlerts.com